Little Hand Pies Filled with Fresh Peaches

 - Moisten the edge of a dough circle with a little water on your finger.

-- Add 1-2 tsp of filling to the center of the circle.
+- Add 1-2 teaspoon of filling to the center of the circle.
 Fold it over and press gently to seal.
 Then use a fork to seal around the edge again.

 - Heat 1" of canola oil in a cast iron skillet to 350˚F. Use a slotted spoon to gently lower each pie into the hot oil.
 Cook for 1 minute then turn over and cook the other side for another minute.
 Remove the pies from the hot oil with a slotted spoon and drain on paper towels for few minutes.